El Paso County Public Health will be CLOSED from 7:30 a.m. - 9:30 a.m. on Wednesday, August 6, 2014

 Click here if you would like to request information for an event or health fair.

-Beginning May 15, 2012, special event food vendors who wish to operate in El Paso County must have a valid Colorado Retail Food Establishment License.
+All temporary event food vendors who wish to operate in El Paso County must have a valid Colorado Retail Food Establishment License.
 For those vendors who wish to obtain licensing through El Paso County Public Health, applications will be reviewed by the Environmental Health Division, and to promote public health and prevent foodborne illness, the division will provide training and educational services.
-Under this new program, the division will also respond to complaints received from the public.
+Under this program, the division will also respond to complaints received from the public.

 The El Paso County Health Indicators 2012 Report provides a comprehensive look at the overall health status of the community.
 This report represents many months of careful and systematic review of data that tells the story about the health of people in our community.
 The information updates our residents about health issues that cause illness, injury, loss of quality of life, and death in El Paso County.